-Lee Alexander McQueen was born in 1969 in the East End of London.
+Lee Alexander McQueen was born in 1969 in the East End of London, UK.
 At the age of 16, he left school and worked for Savile Row and later for Gieves & Hawkes, where he learned tailoring.
 Gradually, he built his reputation as a fashion designer.
-In 1992, McQueen received his Master’s degree in fashion design at Central Saint Martins College of Art and Design.
+In 1992, McQueen received his Master’s degree in fashion design at Central Saint Martins College of Art and Design in London, UK.
 He attended the program after being encouraged by several people in the industry who saw his talent.

 Louis Vuitton and Gucci